A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Strong Approximation of the Test Statistic

 \section{Strong Approximation of the Test Statistic}

-Sections \ref{section:strong_approx} and \ref{sec: strong_approx_boot} are concerned with the conditions under which the null distribution of the test statistic defined in \eqref{Q_hat_statistic_definition} can be approximated by its bootstrap counterpart, no matter whether the dimension $K_n$ of the IVs is fixed or diverging with the sample size.
+This section is concerned with the conditions under which the null distribution of the test statistic defined in \eqref{Q_hat_statistic_definition} can be approximated by its bootstrap counterpart, no matter whether the dimension $K_n$ of the IVs is fixed or diverging with the sample size.
 We make the following assumptions on the data-generating process (DGP) to establish this result.